virtualcitySYSTEMS/map-ui/documentation/INTERNATIONALIZATION.md

 For internationalization the @vcmap/ui uses VueI18n, see https://kazupon.github.io/vue-i18n/.
 - delivers English and German I18n files.
 - provides an api for plugins to inject plugin specific I18n mappings.
-- extends the Context with a section `i18n`, to inject I18n on Context loading.
+- extends the VcsModule with a section `i18n`, to inject I18n on VcsModule loading.
-- allows to overwrite I18n keys with a Context (configuration file).
+- allows to overwrite I18n keys with a VcsModule (configuration file).

 ## I18n keys